 As a group, RASopathies represent one of the most common malformation syndromes, with an in...

 The Revised Atlanta classification of acute pancreatitis (2012) is an international multidisciplinary classification of the severity of acute pancreatitis, updating the 1991 Atlanta classification.
 This has been further revised in 2016 6.

 The worldwide consensus aims for an internationally agre...

-The Tanaka criteria (or Fukuoka consensus guidelines) is a classification system for intraductal papillary mucinous neoplasms (IPMNs) and mucinous cystic neoplasms (MCNs).
+The Tanaka criteria, also referred as Fukuoka consensus guidelines, is a classification system for intraductal papillary mucinous neoplasms (IPMNs) and mucinous cystic neoplasms (MCNs).

-The original international consensus guidelines (2006) were referred to as the Sendai criteria.
-This later evolved into th...
+The prior international consensus guidelines (2006) were referred to as the Sendai criteria, which later evo...